 When comparing PuTTY vs Terminus, the Slant community recommends PuTTY for most people.
-In the question“What are the best terminal emulators for Windows?”
-PuTTY is ranked 9th while Terminus is ranked 11th.
-The most important reason people chose PuTTY is:
+In the question“What are the best SSH clients for Windows?”
+PuTTY is ranked 4th while Terminus is ranked 5th.

 PuTTY is one of the oldest and most popular clients.
 It has earned the trust of a great number of users over a long period by being reliable, offering useful features and helpful support.
 It got into the 15 Essential Open Source Tools for Windows Admins list by InfoWorld.